 Course Requirements

-The student will be required to complete successfully 60 credits of graduate work, as outlined in the list of categories and courses below.
-Credits for the Ph.D. will total 24 beyond the entering Master's degree or its equivalent, as determined by the Director of Graduate Studies, for a total of 60 credits.
+The student will be required to successfully complete 60 credits of graduate work, as outlined in the list of categories and courses below.
+Credits for the Ph.D. will total 24 beyond the entering MA degree or its equivalent, as determined by the Director of Graduate Studies, for a total of 60 credits.
 A student must achieve a 3.0 overall grade point average to receive a degree from Stony Brook.

 Required Courses (6-9 credits)